Improving Requirements Completeness: Automated Assistance through Large Language Models: Background

 \subsection{Machine Learning (ML)}

-Machine leaning (ML) approaches can be either unsupervised or supervised~\cite{WittenFrankEtAl17}.
-Unsupervised learning uses unlabeled data, which lacks predefined categories, to find patterns or relationships in the data without any prior knowledge of the output labels.
-Clustering, dimensionality reduction, and anomaly detection are examples of unsupervised learning.
-Supervised learning is, in contrast, trained on a labeled dataset, meaning that the data is already pre-classified or labeled.
-This task learns the relationship between the input features and the corresponding output labels.
-Supervised learning can be applied to a variety of tasks, such as classification, regression, and ranking, among others.

-In this article, we employ supervised learning for distinguishing relevant from non-relevant predictions made by BERT.
+Machine learning (ML) can be divided into three main types: unsupervised learning, supervised learning, and reinforcement learning.
+Unsupervised learning uses unlabelled data, which lacks predefined categories, to find patterns or relationships in the data without prior knowledge of the output labels.
+In supervised learning, a labelled dataset is used to learn the relationships between the input features and the output labels.
+Finally, reinforcement learning focuses on agents interacting with an environment and learning optimal actions through trial and error by receiving feedback in the form of rewards or penalties based on the consequences of their actions.
+In this article, we use supervised learning for distinguishing relevant from non-relevant predictions made by BERT.
 Our empirical evaluation (Section~\ref{sec:eval}) examines several widely used supervised ML algorithms, namely Neural Network (NN), Decision Tree (DT), Logistic Regression (LR), Random Forest (RF), and Support Vector Machine (SVM), in order to determine which one(s) are most accurate for our purpose.

 Classification techniques rely on the extraction of relevant features from the input data.
 The features can be nominal, numeric, or ordinal.
 Numeric features are continuous or discrete numerical values.
 Nominal features are discrete values that describe some categorical aspect of the data.
 Ordinal features have an inherent order through ranking to indicate a higher or lower value in relation to one another.
 Feature selection is the process of selecting a subset of relevant features from the original set of features to improve the accuracy and efficiency of a machine learning model~\cite{liu2012feature,cai2018feature}.
 The goal is to eliminate irrelevant or redundant features that do not contribute significantly to the model's performance, while retaining the most important features.
 We employ feature selection to rank the importance of features and ensure that only the most valuable ones are computed and retained.
 Our features for learning and our process for creating labelled data are discussed in Sections~\ref{sec:approach}~and~\ref{sec:eval}, respectively.